christianurech/christianurech.github.io/index.md

-I am a [Bernoulli Instructor](https://www.epfl.ch/schools/sb/research/math/bernoulli-instructors/) at [EPFL](https://www.epfl.ch).
-Previously, I worked as a research associate at Imperial College London.
+I am a Senior Lecturer at [ETH Zürich](https://ethz.ch).
+Before that, I worked as a [Bernoulli Instructor](https://www.epfl.ch/schools/sb/research/math/bernoulli-instructors/) at [EPFL](https://www.epfl.ch) and as a research associate at Imperial College London.
 I completed my [PhD](dissertation_Urech_UB_online.pdf) in 2017 at the University of Basel and the University of Rennes 1 under the supervision of [Jérémy Blanc](https://algebra.dmi.unibas.ch/blanc/) and [Serge Cantat](https://perso.univ-rennes1.fr/serge.cantat/).
 Here you find my [CV](https://christianurech.github.io/CV_Urech_Website_07_22.pdf).

 My research lies at the intersection of algebraic geometry, geometric group theory, and dynamics.
 I apply tools from geometric group theory to study Cremona groups.
 But I am excited by everything related to groups of birational transformations or polynomial automorphisms.
 Recently, I have also worked on braided Thompson's groups and their finiteness properties.

 ### Preprints
+1. _On a Theorem by Lin and Shinder through the Lens of Median Geometry_, with [A. Genevois](https://sites.google.com/view/agenevois) and [A. Lonjou](https://www.imo.universite-paris-saclay.fr/~lonjou/), [ArXiv](https://arxiv.org/abs/2312.05197).

 1. _Finitely generated subgroups of algebraic elements of plane Cremona groups are bounded_, with [A. Lonjou](https://www.imo.universite-paris-saclay.fr/~lonjou/) and [P. Przytyzki](https://www.math.mcgill.ca/pprzytyc/), [ArXiv](https://arxiv.org/abs/2307.01334).

 1. _Asymptotically rigid mapping class groups II: strand diagrams and nonpositive curvature_, with [A. Genevois](https://sites.google.com/view/agenevois) and [A. Lonjou](https://www.imo.universite-paris-saclay.fr/~lonjou/), [ArXiv](https://arxiv.org/abs/2110.06721).